 The Career Colleges Trust is an education charity, governed by a Board of Trustees, comprised of industry and educational specialists.
 They are responsible for strategic oversight, fundraising and the direction of our charitable organisation.

-The Career Colleges Trust has two experienced individuals sharing the CEO duties, supported by a team of specialists supporting the operations, employer involvement, review, development, training and support.
+The Career Colleges Trust has an experienced CEO and COO, supported by a delivery team of specialists, overseeing employer involvement, review, development, training and support.

-The overarching aim is to ensure that young people are equipped with the necessary skills and hands-on experience, thereby supporting them towards great, successful careers.
+The overarching aim is to ensure that students are equipped with the necessary skills and hands-on experience, thereby supporting them towards great, successful careers.

 The curriculum of each Career College is designed by employers, for employment – the objective is to address the Skills Gap `at source’.
 Students get involved in industry projects and develop enterprise (such as creativity, resilience) and communication skills, to prepare them for work and life.

 The Trust is overseen by a Board of Trustees, comprised of industry and educational specialists, whose role is to ensure we have clear strategy, and that our work and goals are in line with our vision.
 Our Trustees are ‘guardians of purpose’, making sure that all decisions meet the needs of the beneficiaries first.
-They day-to-day management of the Trust is led by our Joint CEOs who work with a team of specialists to support Career Colleges and the wider education sector.
+The day-to-day management of the Trust is led by our CEO and COO who work with a team of specialists to support Career Colleges and the wider education sector.

 The Board of Trustees is chaired by Ruth Gilbert.